robrwo/Plack-Middleware-Text-Minify/README.md

 then you may find it worth removing these and letting the middleware clean up extra whitespace.

+## Collapsed Newlines

+The underlying minifier does not understand markup, so newlines will still be collapsed in HTML elements where whitespace is meaningful, e.g. `pre` or `textarea`.

 # SEE ALSO

 [Text::Minify::XS](https://metacpan.org/pod/Text::Minify::XS)